OnzCoin/onz-explorer/README.md

 ## Configuration

-The default `config.js` file contains all of the configuration settings for Lisk Explorer.
+The default `config.js` file contains all of the configuration settings for Onz Explorer.
 These options can be modified according to comments included in configuration file.

 #### Top Accounts

-To enable Top Accounts functionality, edit your Lisk Client config.json _(not the explorer)_:
+To enable Top Accounts functionality, edit your Onz Client config.json _(not the explorer)_:

 ```
 {